thunderpoot/audio-censor/README.md

 Probably many.
 Raise an issue in this repository if you want, but there's no guarantee it will ever be fixed.
 The argument parsing and a bunch of other things need improvement but for a prototype [this is fine](https://knowyourmeme.com/memes/this-is-fine)

+## To Do

+- Add a mechanism to correct transcripts to mitigate problems seen in example 3
+- Make better examples

 ## License & Whatever